api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

 ## 7. Remove the Airnode

-When you are done with this demo you can remove the deployed Airnode.
+When you are done with this guide you can remove the deployed Airnode.
 The following command uses the `receipt.json` file that was created when the Airnode was deployed.